joshop/risc16asm/README.md

 ## HDL

 A SystemVerilog implementation of a CPU running this assembly exists in `src/hdl/`.
-Testbenches for this implementation exist in `src/hdl_sim/`.
+Testbenches for this implementation are in `src/hdl_sim/`.

 ## TODO